marysalvana/marysalvana.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Mary Lai, a Filipino statistician based in Houston, Texas.
+I'm Mary Lai, a Filipino :philippines: statistician based in Houston, Texas.
 I am a Postdoctoral Fellow at the Department of Mathematics, University of Houston.
 Prior to joining University of Houston in 2021, I was a PhD student in the Spatio-Temporal Statistics group at the King Abdullah University of Science and Technology (KAUST), Saudi Arabia.

 Work and Research
 ======